krwzb/MAAL-MLF/README.md

 # MSPN
-This repository contains the official code implementation for the paper Multi-Scale Prototype Network for Scene Graph Generation.
+This repository contains the official code implementation for the paper Modality-Aligned Anchor Learning for Scene Graph Generation.
+The full codebase will be released later.

 ## Installation
 Check [INSTALL.md](https://github.com/krwzb/MSPN/blob/main/INSTALL.md) for installation instructions.